 If you have appendicitis you will likely need emergency surgery to remove the appendix (an appendectomy).

-Removal of the appendix reduces the chance of having a ruptured (burst) appendix.
-The appendix is removed using laparoscopic surgery or a laparotomy, both of which involve smaller incisions and shorter recovery time.
+An appendectomy reduces the chance of having a ruptured (burst) appendix.
+The appendix may be removed using laparoscopic surgery (a laparoscopic appendectomy), which involves smaller incisions and shorter recovery time.

 In some instances of mild appendicitis, it may be treated with antibiotics alone, though the standard treatment for appendicitis remains an appendectomy.